Spain's election candidates clash over Catalonia in TV debate

 “There’s a permanent coup d’etat in Catalonia,” said the leader of the far-right Vox party, Santiago Abascal, saying PP and the Socialists, which have dominated Spanish politics for decades, were both to blame.

-Vox won its first parliamentary seats in April and opinion polls show that, boosted by anger over Catalonia protests, it can now hope to win more than 40 seats, up from 24 in the previous ballot.
+Vox won its first parliamentary seats in April and opinion polls show that boosted by anger over Catalonia protests, it can now hope to become the third-biggest party with more than 40 seats, up from 24 in the previous ballot.
 There are 350 seats up for grabs.

+Spanish voters saw Sanchez as winning the TV debate, with Casado second, a flash opinion poll of 711 people by Invymark for LaSexta television showed.
+The poll also saw Abascal benefiting from the debate.

+Sanchez, who became prime minister in June 2018 after parliament ousted the conservatives in a corruption scandal, has been acting prime minister since the April election.

 Sunday’s parliamentary election will be the fourth in four years for Spain.
 New parties have emerged after the financial crisis, fragmenting the political landscape and making it much harder to form governments with stable majorities.

-A number of opinion polls published over the past weeks have predicted that Sunday’s election is unlikely to break the political gridlock.

-Polls carried out by GAD3, Sigma Dos and NC Report and published on Monday pointed to the Socialists winning but falling short of a majority, with their numbers dropping to about 120 seats from the 123 they won in April.
-Vox was projected to gain ground and become the third-biggest party.
+Polls carried out by GAD3, Sigma Dos and NC Report and published on Monday pointed to the Socialists winning but falling short of a majority, with their numbers likely dropping to about 120 seats from the 123 they won in April.

 PP would get more seats than in April, while the liberal Ciudadanos would be the most damaged by the repeat election.